 If the truth be told chocolate doesn’t last very long in your house.
 Maybe this goes back to the days when grandpa would visit and everyone had to share a sweet treat before leaving the dinner table.
 Maybe we just have a genetic predisposition for a sweet tooth.
 I am not sure…but certainly know we like our sweets especially chocolate.

 I stumbled across a couple different recipes for homemade peanut butter cups but struggled with the ingredients or to get them just right.
 After several attempts I have finally come up with my own version.
 They are simple and easy with only 3 ingredients.
 We tend to whip them up when the chocolate cravings are driving us crazy and we NEED something fast.
+If you are still in the mood for a peanut butter fix, you can look at other ways to incorporate it into your kitchen time, this could be with a peanut butter cake, peanut butter fudge, or you can just get a massive tablespoon of peanut butter and eat it straight… I like the sound of that.

 2 cups chocolate chips- You can use either milk or dark depending on your preference.
 We like to use a combination of both.
 Ghirardelli chocolate is our favorite.